balancer/balancer-v2-monorepo/pkg/pool-weighted/README.md

 This package can be used in multiple ways, including interacting with already deployed Pools, performing local testing, or even create new Pool types that also use the Constant Weighted Product invariant.

-To get the address of deployed contracts in both main and test networks, see [`v2-deployments`](../deployments).
+To get the address of deployed contracts in both mainnet and various test networks, see [`v2-deployments`](../deployments).

 Sample contract that performs an action conditionally using a Pool as a price oracle: